Vanilla-OS/website/articles/2024-07-28-vanilla-os-2-orchid-stable-is-here.md

 ## One or More Graphics Cards?

-Orchid takes full advantage of your device, whether you have one or multiple graphic cards, with its PRIME Utility, you can seamlessly switch between integrated and discrete GPUs based on your needs, allowing you to optimize performance and power usage, making it perfect for both casual users and those who require higher graphical performance for tasks like gaming or video editing.
+Orchid takes full advantage of your device, whether you have one or multiple graphic cards.
+With its PRIME Utility, you can seamlessly switch between integrated and discrete GPUs based on your needs, allowing you to optimize performance and power usage, and making it perfect for both casual users and those who require higher graphical performance for tasks like gaming or video editing.

 ![PRIME Utility](/uploads/orchid-prime-utility.png)